70% Rule Calculator

 Double-counting financing costs

-Applying the Financing Buffer (Mode 1) AND using a Custom % (Mode 2) both account for financing — doing both double-counts.
-The calculator prevents this by disabling the Financing Buffer in Mode 2, but understand the principle: choose one adjustment method, not both.
-Custom % already bakes in your market and rate assumptions.
+Using the Financing Buffer (Mode 1) and a Custom % (Mode 2) can both account for financing costs.
+The calculator prevents this by disabling the Financing Buffer in Mode 2.
+Choose one adjustment method, not both.

 5